 Bitcoin transactions are not reversible without the consent and active participation of the transferee.
 Once a transaction has been verified and recorded on the Blockchain, an incorrect transfer or theft of bitcoin will not be reversible.
-It is possible that, through computer or human error, or through theft or other criminal action, the Fund's bitcoin held by the Bitcoin Custodian could be irretrievably transferred to unauthorised third parties, or to uncontrolled accounts.
+It is possible that, through computer or human error, or through theft or other criminal action, the Fund's bitcoin held by the Bitcoin Custodians could be irretrievably transferred to unauthorised third parties, or to uncontrolled accounts.

-7.3 Technology risk and operational disruptions
+7.3 Technology risks

 a.
-Loss or destruction of a Private Key results in a loss of bitcoin
+Loss or destruction of Private Keys

 Bitcoin is controllable only by the possessor of both the unique Public Key and Private Key relating to the local or online Digital Wallet in which the coins are held.
 While each bitcoin requires a Public Key relating to a Digital Wallet to be published when used in a spending transaction, Private Keys must be safeguarded and kept private in order to prevent a third party from accessing the bitcoin held in such wallets.
 Whilst bitcoin cannot be destroyed, to the extent that a Private Key is lost, destroyed or otherwise compromised and no backup of the Private Key is accessible, the Fund will be unable to access the bitcoin held in the related Digital Wallet and this will result in a loss of that bitcoin.
-The Responsible Entity attempts to reduce this risk through the use of a professional custodian, where Digital Wallets and Private Keys are stored in guarded, monitored, and access-controlled facilities that are geographically distributed.
+The Responsible Entity attempts to reduce this risk through the use of professional custodians, where Digital Wallets and Private Keys are stored in guarded, monitored, and access-controlled facilities that are geographically distributed.